-Out of the total electricity sold by AboitizPower's Generation Companies, approximately 91% are covered by bilateral contracts with, among others, private distribution utilities, electric cooperatives, NPC, industrial and commercial companies.
-The remaining approximately 9% is sold by the Generation Companies through the WESM.
+Out of the total electricity sold by AboitizPower's Generation Companies, approximately 94% are covered by bilateral contracts with, among others, private distribution utilities, electric cooperatives, the NPC, and industrial and commercial companies.
+The remaining approximately 6% is sold by the Generation Companies through the WESM.